oat-sa/taohub-user-guide/User Guide 3.3/Interactions/graphic-associate-interaction.md

 This should cover such important information as what the background graphic represents, and what the Test-taker is supposed to do in this interaction.

-*Note: The A icon on the right allows you to bold or italize text, and to insert a picture, [shared stimulus](../appendix/glossary.md#shared-stimulus), [math expression](../appendix/glossary.md#math-expression) or link into your question.*
+*Note: See the section on [Interaction Authoring Tools](../interactions/interaction-authoring-tools.md) for details on text editing options such as using italics or bold text in your item, and inserting features such as shared stimuli or media, tables or formulae.*

 **4.** Insert the *Associable Hotspots* onto the background graphic.